NotNorom/discord-banner-bot/README.md

 - maximum: 2880 (48h)

 `START_AT` is a RFC 3339 formatted date and time string with a timezone.
+An example:
-An example: `2016-05-28 22:25:00+02:00` would translate to: May 28th, 2016 at 10pm and 25 minutes in UTC+2 which is daylight savings time in Europe/Berlin.
+`2016-05-28 22:25:00+02:00` would translate to: May 28th, 2016 at 10pm and 25 minutes in UTC+2 which is daylight savings time in Europe/Berlin.
 Note that the timezone part `+02:00` is _required_.

 `MESSAGE_LIMIT` ranges from 0 to 200 with a default of 100.
 It is the maximum number of messages the bot will look back in a channel to look for images.
 It is not the limit of images.
 A message can contain multiple images!
-A limit

 _Command can only be run by users with `Manage Server` permission._

 ### /stop
 `/stop`

 Stop automatic banner changing.

 _Command can only be run by users with `Manage Server` permission.*_